José Antonio Primo de Rivera: Falangist leader

+Rivera's closing words on the eve of the 1933 Spanish general election made explicit his Romantic nationalism.
+Stating that the people of Spain would need to make sacrifices in the name of nationalism.
+And claiming that right-wing parties in the election would not attain his desired result.
+Despite being a candidate he stated "I take part in these elections without faith or respect."
+Finally closing with a statement for political action outside of the official government.

 He was a candidate in the general election of November 19 for the umbrella organization "Unión Agraria y Ciudadana," part of the broad conservative coalition Confederación Española de Derechas Autónomas (CEDA).
 He was elected to the Parliament as a representative of Cádiz.

-In his first parliamentary intervention he answered Gil-Robles—the founder of CEDA—who had just spoken out against all totalitarian forms of government for arrogating to themselves the attributes of God and crushing the personality of the individual:
+In his first parliamentary intervention he answered Gil-Robles—the founder of CEDA—who had just spoken out against all totalitarian forms of government for arrogating to themselves the attributes of God and crushing the personality of the individual.
+Rivera was elected under a shock coalition formed between the Radical Republican Party and CEDA, meaning he entered government.
+The agreement would collapse support for the Radicals, which had previously Spain's largest Republican party during the 1936 Spanish general election.
+In the speech he moderated some of his positions, claimed no individual or social class holds all the power in society.
+Also stating that the state should follow Rousseau's ideals of representing the will of the people.
+Claimed that "goodness and truth are perennial tributaries of reason" and closed calling for unity towards a "permanent aspiration."

-We believe that the state does not have to justify its behaviour at every turn, just as no individual or social class does, in so far as it holds to a guiding principle all the time.
-All the while the state is made out to be God by Rousseau's idea that the state, or the will of those it represents, is always right.
-What makes the state like God is the belief that the will of the state, embodied by absolute monarchs in the past and now by the popular vote, is always right.
-The monarch may have erred; the popular vote may err because neither truth nor goodness derives from an act or assertion of the will.
-Goodness and truth are perennial tributaries of reason, and to ascertain whether one is in the right it is not enough to ask the king—whose dictate seemed always just to his supporters—nor enough to canvass the people—whose decision is always right according to the disciples of Rousseau.
-What must be done rather is to verify whether our actions and our thoughts are in agreement at every step with a permanent aspiration.

 On February 11, 1934, Falange merged with Ramiro Ledesma's Juntas de Ofensiva Nacional-Sindicalista to create the Falange Española de las JONS under José Antonio's leadership.
-The antisemitic positions within FE de las JONS were mainly led by Onésimo Redondo, with Ledesma and Primo de Rivera largely indifferent to the issue; however Falangists attacked the Jewish-owned SEPU department stores in the spring of 1935; In the view of Gonzalo Álvarez Chillida, both José Antonio and Ledesma probably thought that such antisemitic raids could enhance mobilization within the purportedly threatened small-business sector.
+The antisemitic positions within FE de las JONS were mainly led by Onésimo Redondo, with Ledesma and Primo de Rivera largely indifferent to the issue; however, Falangists attacked the Jewish-owned SEPU department stores in the spring of 1935; In the view of Gonzalo Álvarez Chillida, both José Antonio and Ledesma probably thought that such antisemitic raids could enhance mobilization within the purportedly threatened small-business sector.
 He shared with other rightists the belief that violence was legitimate against a Republic that he perceived as influenced by communists, Jews and Freemasons.

 The upper-class José Antonio abandoned the tie and suit and took on the new blue-shirt Falange uniform (despite later mocking JAP militants because of this, the Falangists were originally dressed in suit and tie); the uniform, adopted in October 1935, was deliberately chosen as a reference to Italian Fascism.

 In 1935 Primo de Rivera collaborated in editing the lyrics of the Falangist anthem, "Cara al Sol" (Face to the Sun).

 Every member of the Falange had to obey unquestioningly.
 They were told: